shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 -   A creature’s physical magic resist may increase the wyl cost, decrease the effect, or decrease the duration
 -   Transformations are likely to take longer than 1 round
 -   Successful transformations are permanent
-    -   However, the original version still can be determined, and the spell can be reversed, restoring the target to its original form, exactly as it was before the transformation.
+    -   However, the original form still can be determined, and the spell can be reversed, restoring the target to its original form, exactly as it was before the transformation.
 This only undoes the effects of the transformation.
 -   A transformation spell can be cast to instead undo the effects that a previous casting of that same spell did.
     -   The creature casting the undoing spell does not need to be the same creature that original cast the spell